Aboriginal and Torres Strait Islander

-Know Your Community provides key insights into Aboriginal and Torres Strait Islander Queenslanders.
+Know Your Community provides key insights into First Nations Queenslanders.
 It is a community profiling tool which enables anyone to build a community profile containing information and data about Queensland’s First Nations peoples and the communities they live in.

 Data is available from a range of topics relating to people and community, work and income, education and training, and housing for any Queensland Indigenous Location (ILOC), Statistical Area 2 (SA2), State Electoral District or Local Government Area (LGA).

-Data is from the Australia Bureau of Statistics (2011 and 2016 Census) and has been analysed and stratified against the same data for non-Indigenous Queenslanders.
+Data is from the Australia Bureau of Statistics (2016 and 2021 Census) and has been analysed and stratified against the same data for non-Aboriginal Queenslanders.

-Know Your Community has been developed by the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships and the Queensland Government Statistician’s Office within Queensland Treasury.
+Know Your Community has been developed by the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts and the Queensland Government’s Statistician’s Office within Queensland Treasury.

 Visit the Queensland Government website to build a profile.

 AIATSIS is a world-renowned research, collections and publishing organisation.
 They promote knowledge and understanding of Aboriginal and Torres Strait Island cultures, traditions, languages and stories, past and present.